 I'm not sure whether the writer is fully accurate.
 Bypass diodes might just be what you need.
 They assure that only the shaded parts of your panels lose power.
 In my case, a small amount of snow at the bottom of the panels, will render all the panels almost useless even though the rest are perfectly snowless.
 I've had to get up on the roof many times just to clear a wee-bit of snow ("hard shading:) that may have been melted away in a day or two:

 Shading obstructions are considered "hard' when objects are in direct contact with the glass...Bird droppings, broken tree branches and wayward frisbees are examples of hard shading...Partial hard shading of one cell in a photovoltaic panel can create a power drop as much as 50%...

 ...Most manufacturers use bypass diodes...

-Perhaps he's correct in saying that lightning strikes between two negative points.
-My understanding has been that electricity runs from negative to positive (except in the case of batteries, because when they first assigned positive and negative in the pioneer days of batteries, they got it backward, and the establishment kept it backward to this day, meaning that the positive terminal of a battery is really the electrically-charged, or negative, terminal, which is why the negative terminal is to be grounded...to the positively-charged, wet dirt).
-The article recommends much more grounding for solar systems than what the laws require, and makes the good point of assuring a wet place for the ground rod / plate / wire.
+Electricity runs from negative to positive...except in the case of batteries, because when they first assigned positive and negative charges in the pioneer days of batteries, they got it backward.
+The scientific establishment kept it backward to this day for convenience...meaning that what they call the positive terminal of a battery is really the electrically-charged, or negative, terminal.

 Here's an article on battery charging.